Campion College: History

-The College originated in lay initiatives to create a classical liberal education with Catholic characteristics as an alternative to Australia's secular universities.

-In its first year of operation, the college's intake was 16 undergraduate students.
-Since then, new undergraduate enrolments have averaged 30–40 per year, for a total undergraduate student body of around 90.
+The college’s origins lie in a lay movement from the early 1970s - the Fellowship of John XXIII (later the Campion Fellowship) - which sought to renew Catholic intellectual and educational life in Australia, and this in turn led to the founding of Campion College (opened in 2006) as an independent institution offering a classical liberal-arts programme grounded in Catholic faith and the Western intellectual tradition.

 Campion College publishes a quarterly newsletter, Campion's Brag.
 The Campion College Student Association (CCSA) publishes a quarterly magazine called The Sextant.

 In 2011, the college established the Centre for the Study of Western Tradition to encourage critical reflection and research on the history, literature, languages, philosophy and theology that characterise Western civilisation and culture, in order to raise the profile of these vital disciplines in Australian tertiary education.
 The Centre holds conferences and symposia relating to its central research themes.

 Campus

 The college's 10 acre campus and grounds had been a Marist Fathers seminary which was dedicated to, and at one time held relics of, Saint Peter Chanel.
 The campus houses a chapel, library, accommodation, lecture and tutorial rooms, kitchens, and student areas.
 In 2018, the college constructed two new residential houses on-site, providing accommodation for an additional 34 students.
 In 2020, the college received funding and approval to construct a new academic centre on campus, including a new library, lecture theatres, tutorial rooms and dining hall.

+Over the years, Campion College has named several of its buildings in honour of donors, supporters, and figures associated with Catholic education.
+Two new residential buildings were opened in August 2018, with one named after Queensland Jesuit Fr Greg Jordan SJ.
+In August 2023, the college opened four additional residential halls and a new academic wing that includes classrooms, a lecture theatre, a grand hall, the Parousia Media Room, and the Gina Rinehart Library.
+Two of the residential halls have been named in honour of Fr Paul Stenhouse MSC and the charitable legacy of Sue Ryder and Leonard Cheshire.
+In March 2025, the college named the George Cardinal Pell Grand Hall, supported by a donation from an anonymous benefactor.
+Other rooms on campus have been named in honour of G.K Chesterton, Christopher Dawson, the Right Reverend James Edward Bromley, Reverend Dr Leo W. Kelly, Maria Fernanda de Carvahlo, Fr Julian Tenison-Woods, James and Peggy Power, and the Perez de la Sala family.